 Cost: €15 (Normally includes souvenir glass).

 Throughout the events, visitors can sample as many different local wines as they wish, soaked up with some of the delectable food on offer.
-To top it all off, there is a rota of artists providing a soundtrack to the classy event and both locations offer for great harbour views to admire.
+To top it all off, there is a rota of artists providing a soundtrack to the classy event and offers great views and a relaxed atmosphere for an enjoyable evening.

 Where?
 All over Malta and Gozo